 Well last run of the week and I’m back on my own again.
-Simon has called it a day after damaging his knee in an epic badminton match we had after Tuesdays run.
-It’s fair to say with both of us in our forties, it was rather naive to go at it like a couple of teenagers, Simon won but at a cost.
-Having a set of working knee’s is somewhat important to his line of business, so it’s not something he can afford to ignore.
+My running partner has called it a day after damaging his knee.
+Having a set of working knee’s is somewhat important in their line of business, so it’s not something they can afford to ignore.

 So back to the country park, back on with the headphones and head down.
 They will need to do something about the grass here it’s starting to look like something from Jurassic Park, replete with velociraptors in the long grass.

-I think not having Simon along actually helped because I could run and focus on my own pacing.
-It was certainly slower and hence less stressful than the last two runs.
+Running on my own allowed me to focus on my own pacing, which was certainly slower and hence less stressful than the last two runs.
 I’m not sure if that’s a good thing or not, i.e. should I be being pushed to go faster at this stage or as many seem to indicate get through the program at any speed and then focus on building up speed later when you have the distance.
 I tend to think the latter is a probably the better route, or at least the less painful one.

 I will need to get some new running shoes the soles on the ones I have are starting to fall apart.
 Sad really because it’s not through over use, rather probably a result of sitting in sun in the porch for 5 years not being used.
 I think I’ll also sort out the rucksack, it’s starting to annoy me and as it’s total overkill to carry my keys.